INCATools/table-editor/README.md

 ## Current Limitations

-- Autocomplete is hardcoded to use the Monarch autocomplete server, rather than being dynamically parameterized via a URL parameter.
+- Autocomplete is hardcoded to use the Monarch Initiative autocomplete server, rather than being dynamically parameterized via a URL parameter.
 - Selecting a cell should pop up the autocomplete menu immediately, rather than requiring a character be typed.
 - Currently, the suffix ' label' on a column indicates that it is non-editable and derived from the root column name (e.g., 'location label' is derived from 'location').
-This heuristic should be replaced by guidance from the Dead Simple Ontology Design Patterns [(DOSDP)](https://github.com/dosumis/dead_simple_owl_design_patterns) YAML file.
+This heuristic will be replaced by design guidance provided in the DOSDP YAML file.
 - Some of the buttons and panels in the UI are to help debug this application, and not necessarily part of the final UI.
 For example, the display of the raw and parsed YAML is unnecessary.